-A document that traditionally accompanies exported goods and includes information such as the nature of the goods, their value, the recipient and the shipment’s ultimate destination.
-Required for exportation and importation of the goods, it accompanies all controlled goods being exported under the appropriate permit.
+A document that traditionally accompanies international shipments, the customs declaration includes information such as the nature of the goods, their value, the recipient and the shipment’s ultimate destination.
+Required for the export or import of goods, it accompanies all regulated goods being shipped under the appropriate permit.
 Customs declaration is also the process of declaring goods to customs.

 The country of origin is where the product and its elements originate.
 This can be different from the country the goods are being shipped from.
-Remember that if your goods contain components sourced from different countries, they will have multiple countries of origin.
+If your goods contain components sourced from different countries then make sure to check regulations about multiple countries of origin.
 Customs use the origin of goods to determine whether the trade in imported goods is subject to regulations and to assess the rates of duty and tax for your shipment.

 An import license is a document issued by the government bodies allowing companies and individuals to bring certain goods into its territory.
 Import licenses can be company and product-specific.

 They’re international trade experts responsible for preparing and clearing your goods through customs.
 You can usually find approved brokers on your country’s customs website or via a local association of customs brokers and freight forwarders.
 On the same website you should also check if you need a power of attorney, as some countries legally require it.

 Every international shipment will require an air waybill and a commercial invoice.
 Ask the sender if you need any additional documentation like licenses or certificates – the sender needs to provide all the relevant information and documents to support the clearance process, like a certificate of origin.
 If you are shipping within Europe, an EORI number may be required.